Deebo Samuel Player Prop Bets for NFL Week 8 | San Francisco vs. Chicago 10/31/2021

 Matchup vs. Chicago

-- The Bears have the NFL's 11th-ranked pass defense this season, yielding 242.9 yards per game through the air.
+- The Bears have the NFL's 11th-ranked pass defense this season, allowing 242.9 yards per game through the air.

-- The Bears have conceded 14 passing TDs this season (2.0 per game), ranking them 22nd among NFL defenses.
+- With 14 passing TDs conceded this season, the Bears defense is ranked 22nd in the league.

 Recent Performances